masonsherbs/GolfLab/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+### Swagger API
+To login to Swagger and test API endpoints, go to [http://localhost:3001/api-docs](http://localhost:3001/api-docs)

+Then, scroll down to /api/auth/login and enter a valid email and password.

+Copy the token and then go to the top of the page and click "Authoraize" and paste the token

 ### Testing
 1. Run the test cases:
 npm test